From BR Bullpen

 - Height 6' 2", Weight 207 lb.

-Alexander Mayeta is a first baseman for the Cuban national team.
+Alexander Mayeta is a first baseman who has played frequently for the Cuban national team.

 In the 2006 Intercontinental Cup, the 29-year-old kept it up, hitting .487/.488/.590 with 7 runs and 7 RBI in nine games.
 He led in hits (19, two ahead of Yung-Chi Chen) and was second to Ben Risinger in average as Cuba won Gold.
 Sharnol Adriana was honored as the best first baseman ahead of Mayeta.